 In December 2020, CNN reported that 10,000 restaurants had closed in the past three months.

-More than a year later, here’s an update from Technomic’s TIndex, a monthly index that was introduced in April 2021 and is revised regularly.
+A year later, here’s an update from Technomic’s September TIndex, a monthly index that was introduced in April 2021.

-Restaurant closures have multiple downstream effects: loss of revenue for their owners, negative effects on local economies, and job reductions/terminations for the people who work there.
+Restaurant closures have multiple downstream effects: loss of revenue for their owners, negative ramifications on local economies, and job reductions/terminations for the people who work there.
 Those are the people I want to talk about in this series.
-I suppose the 22% growth in November 2021 compared to November 2020 is a plus, but the biggest story is the longer-term metric that the industry is down 2.8% since two years ago.

 Here are the previous posts: